dkhor2003/3D_Modeler/README.md

     .\3D_Modeler.exe

 ## Program Usage

+### Editing and Viewing Mode
-- There are 2 modes of interacting with the program: modeling and viewing mode, in which you can switch between the two modes using the `SPACE` key.
+There are 2 modes of interacting with the program: modeling and viewing mode, in which you can switch between the two modes using the `SPACE` key.

 1. Modeling mode (Mode for creating the 3D model)

         - There are two types of objects that can be created in this interface: hollow or terrain objects.
 You can choose the model type to be created by hitting `TAB` key.